jimmyhmiller/PlayGround/writings/programming/Basic Functional Studies.md

 // [5,6,7]
 ```

+Here we took our map function and curried it.
+Now with our curried add we can combine the two, giving us a new function, something that maps and adds two.
+With currying, our functions can serve as readily combinable building blocks, allowing us to easily define high level features.

-# Conclusion
+## Conclusion

 Higher Order Functions allow us to extract the essence of a function out.
 We can get great reuse of our functions and work a higher abstraction.
 Currying allows us to take general functions and slowly add specificity.
-At every step, we are in control of what our functions do, what arguments they are applied to, and just how resuable they are.
-Advance function techniques make our code cleaner and simpler; functions can be reused across many use cases.
+At every step, we are in control of what our functions do, what arguments they are applied to, and just how reusable they are.
+The basic functional techniques make our code cleaner and simpler.
 While these techniques come with a learning curve, they ultimately reduce the surface area of, decomplect, and simplify our code.